 Barely eighteen months had passed since the establishment of Camp Supply in the valley created by the confluence of Beaver River and Wolf Creek.
-The supply depot for General Philip Sheridan’s winter campaign of 1868–1869 had grown to a garrison of five companies of the Tenth US Cavalry and three of the Third Infantry.
-In the late spring of 1870, there were two camps about six hundred yards distance separating the commands of the two regiments.
+The supply depot for General Philip Sheridan’s winter campaign of 1868–69 had grown to a garrison of five companies of the Tenth US Cavalry and three of the Third Infantry.
+In the late spring of 1870, there were two camps, with about six hundred yards distance separating the commands of the two regiments.

-The garrison consisted of white officers and black troopers of five troops of the Tenth, A, F, H, I, and K. Three companies of the Third, B, E, and F, were carried on the Monthly Returns of the post.
+The garrison consisted of white officers and African American troopers of five troops of the Tenth: A, F, H, I, and K. Three companies of the Third—B, E, and F—were carried on the monthly returns of the post.
 Company E was actually on detached duty at the new Cheyenne and Arapaho Agency at Darlington.
-When on post the soldiers performed routine garrison duties.
+When on post, the soldiers performed routine garrison duties.
 Troops escorted supply trains from Fort Dodge and to the agency.
 Small units were sent to watch Indian movements and keep track of small bands away from the reservation.
-When the Cheyenne and Arapaho villages were camped at Supply as the location of their agency, they were easily watched.
+When the Cheyenne and Arapaho villages were camped at Campy Supply as the location of their agency, they were easily observed.
 By June, they had gone south to the new agency or had dispersed throughout the region.
-The eight companies at Supply were stretched thin.The post was to act as a buffer between the Southern Plains tribes: Cheyenne, Arapaho, Kiowa, Comanche, and Plains Apache and the settlements in Kansas.
-The native bands had supposedly settled on their reservations to the south in western Indian Territory.
+The eight companies at Camp Supply were stretched thin.The post was to act as a buffer between the Southern Plains tribes—Cheyenne, Arapaho, Kiowa, Comanche, and Plains Apache—and the settlements in Kansas.
+The Native bands had supposedly settled on their reservations to the south in western Indian Territory.
 By the winter of 1870, the hostile factions among the warriors wanted to discredit the peace factions within the tribes and drive the army out of the region.
 The action on June 11, 1870, proved to be the climax in their efforts to bring war to the region.

 The Kiowa and Comanche were openly hostile as early as January when 300 warriors held up a Texas cattle herd bound for the Cheyenne and Arapaho Agency at Camp Supply.
 The drovers were saved by Kiowa peace chief Kickingbird, but the cattle were stampeded and several hundred killed.
 Harassment and depredations would continue into the spring.